willierushrush/willierushrush.github.io/_posts/2020-06-17-fatou_and_julia.md

 > **_Proposition:_** If $z_0 \in J(f)$, then the closure of the set of preimages $\bigcup_{n=1}^\infty f^{-n}\\{z_0\\}$ of $z_0$ is the Julia set.

 The method of iterated preimages works best when the map $f$ has a small finite degree and is somewhat 'nice' enough.
 When it has high or infinite degree, finding the Julia set may still be computationally heavy.
-The gifs below are two examples of the Julia sets of $z^2 + 0.25$ and $z^2-0.8+0.25i$ respectively.
+The gifs below provide two examples of how the preimages of the repelling fixed point of $z^2 + 0.25$ and $z^2-0.8+0.25i$ respectively approximate the Julia set.

 <p align="center">
   <img src="/images/iteratedpreimages01.gif" width="320" height="240" /> <img src="/images/iteratedpreimages02.gif" width="320" height="240" />